PHILADELPHIA —

 - Loyola earned its third straight draw in Atlantic 10 play.
 The team holds six points in A-10 play.

-- Jack McFeely scored his second goal of the season and first since Sept.
-27 vs. George Mason.
+- Jack McFeely scored his second goal of the season and first since Aug.
+21 vs. Oakland.

 - Gabe Velasco posted a career high with nine saves.